dlgd/ble_gateway/docs/FEATURES.md

 This provides the best balance of:
 - Low CPU usage (< 5%)
-- Minimal AWS costs
+- Minimal broker load and bandwidth
 - Reasonable latency (< 30s)
-- Efficient bandwidth usage
+- Efficient network usage